Collision Auto Insurance in 2025

 Collision insurance is typically not worth it when your vehicle’s value drops below 10 times your annual premium.
 For older vehicles worth less than $3,000, you might consider dropping collision coverage to save on premiums.
 Check out ways you’re wasting money on your car for more savings strategies.

-Is it better to have a $500 deductible or $1,000?
+Is it better to have a $500 deductible or a $1,000?

 This depends on your financial situation.
-A $1,000 deductible lowers your premium but requires more out-of-pocket expenses during claims.
+A $1,000 insurance deductible lowers your premium but requires more out-of-pocket expenses during claims.
 A $500 deductible means higher premiums but less financial strain when filing a claim.

 Should you pay for collision insurance?